rcdrifter900/YouTubeWebCarousel/README.md

 # YouTubeWebCarousel
-Single containing HTML file to add a YouTube Carousel to an online WYSIWYG web buildey, for example wix, wordpress, squarespace and more.
+Single containing HTML file to add a YouTube Carousel to an online WYSIWYG web builder, for example wix, wordpress, squarespace and more.

 TODO